ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

 file, or role, so that these tasks can be selectively run when the playbook is invoked with the corresponding tags.

-There is no way to 'import only these tags', you probalby want to split into smaller roles/includes if you find yourself looking for such a feature.
+There is no way to 'import only these tags'; you probably want to split into smaller roles/includes if you find yourself looking for such a feature.

 The above information does not apply to `include_tasks` or other dynamic includes, as the attributes applied to an include, only affect the include itself.